Police: Suspect on the run in fatal shooting of 3 in Texas

 Chacon said the three were not shot in a building but did not give any further details.

 Images from the scene showed a large presence of emergency responders, including dozens of police cars.
-There are also several ambulances and two SWAT trucks at the scene, and two police helicopters.
+There were also several ambulances, two SWAT trucks and two police helicopters at the scene.

 The area includes a strip mall containing several retail stores and large apartment complexes situated near wooded rolling hills.